-001100110100111 (Translation: Quantum is a leading data storage company).
+Quantum is a storage facility for your data.
 The company provides hardware and software used for data archiving, backup, and recovery.
 Its products include tape- and disk-based storage devices, automated tape library (ATL) systems, and related media.
 It also provides data management software and offers services in configuration, installation, technical support, and training.
-Quantum sells its products through resellers and distributors and to computing equipment makers such as Dell (10% of sales), EMC, Hewlett-Packard, IBM, and Oracle.
-The company makes two-thirds of its sales in the Americas; its top five customers account for about one-third of its revenues.
+Quantum sells its products through resellers and distributors and to computing equipment makers such as Dell, EMC, HP, IBM, and Oracle.
+The company makes two-thirds of its sales in the Americas; its top five customers account for about 30% of sales.

 The company's storage products account for nearly two-thirds of its revenue.
 The tape automation systems is its biggest product unit, bringing in 27% of sales.
 Scale-out storage solutions provides 16% of sales with device and media and disk backup systems each accountinf or about 10%.
 The company's service business is 28% of sales.

 Quantum maintains sales offices in China, France, Germany, Singapore, the UK, and the US (in several states).
 It has research and development facilities in Australia and the US (in several states) and 24-hour, multi-language technical support centers in North America, Europe, and Asia.